This guide was last updated 12 July 2022

 The BoE is also introducing tough new requirements for buy-to-let borrowers, especially if you own many properties.
 If you own four or more properties, you must provide extra information including a full breakdown of income, debts, and potentially a Business Plan.

 The nature of the mortgage and letting market is always evolving, especially as the government try to gain control.
 It is bound to be a turbulent few years, especially for landlords.
 For this reason, we strongly recommend talking to a professional who understands the industry.
-At Coreco, we have an in-depth understanding of the industry and can advise on the best course of action to to becoming a landlord or expanding your portfolio.
-Get in touch via our contact page to find out more.
+At Coreco, we have an in-depth understanding of the industry and can advise on the best course of action to becoming a landlord or expanding your portfolio.